 Automated Data Distribution (ADD) is a GoodData component that enables you to quickly upload data from ADS and distribute it to one or multiple workspaces.
 For more information about ADD, see Automated Data Distribution Reference.

-Client workspace (also known as 'project') is a set of interrelated data sets and metrics, reports, and dashboards built on top of those data sets.
+A client workspace (also known as "project") is a set of interrelated datasets and metrics, reports, and dashboards built on top of those data sets.
 You can have one or multiple workspaces.
-For more information about workspaces, see Project Hierarchy.

 How the data preparation and distribution pipeline components interact